cran/tinytable/README.md

 ## What?

-`tinytable` is a small but powerful `R` package to draw beautiful tables in a variety of formats: HTML, LaTeX, Word, PDF, PNG, Markdown, and Typst.
+`tinytable` is a small but powerful `R` package to draw beautiful tables in a variety of formats: HTML, LaTeX, Word[1], PDF, PNG, Markdown, and Typst.
 The user interface is minimalist and easy to learn, while giving users access to powerful frameworks to create endlessly customizable tables.